abbreviatedman/react-monorepo/03-intermediate-react/3d-routing/exercise/directions.md

 - Install dependencies by entering `npm install` in the terminal.

-- Run the app by typing `npm run dev` in the terminal.
-This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.
+## Install React Router DOM

+- Install React Router.
+In your terminal, type `npm i react-router-dom@6.29.0`.
+This will install the package into our project.

+- Handle a Vite/React-Router conflict by running `npm dedupe`.
+This will remove the conflicting package and allow React Router to work properly.

 ## Install Bootstrap

-4. Next let's import Bootstrap a front-end framework that provides CSS code to make our project beautiful.
+- Next let's import Bootstrap, a front-end framework that provides CSS code to make our project beautiful.
 In terminal type `npm i bootstrap@5.2.3`.
 This will install the package into our project.

-## Install React Router DOM

-5. Import React Router DOM.
-In terminal type `npm i react-router-dom`.
-This will install the package into our project.
+- Run the app by typing `npm run dev` in the terminal.
+This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.

 ## Import Bootstrap